TheGnarCo/venture/README.md

-This gem was extracted from an application for certifying state employees for work like rideshare driving or child care, where a statutory certification required.
+This gem was extracted from an application for certifying state employees for work like rideshare driving or child care, where a statutory certification is required.
 The employee applies for certification, and must stay current by reapplying regularly, say once a year.
+Among other requirements, employees should have at most one currrent application, and state agencies should be able to make new applications for employees at will.
 (Apologies for overloading the word "application.")
-Among other requirements, employees should have at most one currrent application, and state agencies should be able to make new applications for employees at will.
 That implies a couple things:

 - If an agency creates a new application for an employee who already has one, the existing application should be closed in favor of the new one